aurora-arg/pyebfgen/README.md

 ## changelog
 v 0.0.13 - Updated applicant interface
   - Updated interface to follow the 605 form.
-  - Added a "null" on the exam state for the VEC & Session Information window.

 v 0.0.12 - Update regional ID
   - Allow lowercase region IDs